jjustinyyang/cse15l-lab-reports/report4/lab-report-4.md

 (7) Edit the code file to fix the failing test
 ---

-When we open the `ListExamplesTests.java` file on Github, we can see that the test methods only run for `merge` method, so we can focus on that method to find the bug in it.
+When we open the `ListExamplesTests.java` file on Github, I can see that the test methods only run for `merge` method, so I just focus on that method to find the bug in it after first time doing it to save time.

-`nano` inside the `ListExamples.java` file to look at / modify the code: `nano ListExamples.java`.
+`nano` inside the `ListExamples.java` file to look at / modify the code: `nano List<tab>`. `<tab>` auto complete to `ListExamples.java` to save time.

 ![Image](nano.png)

-I found where the bug is: while-loop for list2 after comparing two lists to add the remaining strings.
+Did it beforehand, I know the bug is: while-loop for list2 after comparing two lists to add the remaining strings.
 The increasing index of list2 should be index2 not index1.

 ![Image](before_fix.png)

-I use the arrow keys to navigate to where the bug is and fixed it.
+I use the arrow keys `<down>*rows<right>*cols`to navigate to where the bug is and fixed it: `<delete><2>`.

 ![Image](after_fix.png)